Roy J. McDonald: 2012 re-election campaign

-On March 18, 2012, the Saratoga County Republican Party County Committee declined to renominate Senator McDonald for re-election.
+On March 18, 2012, the Saratoga County Republican Party County Committee declined to nominate Senator McDonald for re-election.
 McDonald did receive the support of the Independence Party of New York.

 On April 4, 2012, Saratoga County Clerk Kathleen Marchione announced that she would challenge McDonald in a Republican primary in Senate District 43.
+Marchione criticized McDonald for his same-sex marriage vote and accused him of lacking a consistent conservative voting record.
 One writer commented that the McDonald-Marchione primary contest "could prove to be one of the state's most hotly contested races because of McDonald's recent voting pattern, notably his votes to enact same-sex marriage and Gov. Andrew Cuomo's tax plan."

-After a primary contest that was variously described as "divisive", "bitter," and "nasty," the results of the McDonald-Marchione race were initially too close to call.
+The Marchione-McDonald primary was called "one of three localized referend[a] on New York's 2011 same-sex marriage law".
+It was also described as "divisive", "bitter," and "nasty".
+Initially, the results of the primary were too close to call.
 Marchione declared victory on September 25, 2012, while McDonald's campaign announced that the senator was considering his options.
 Marchione defeated McDonald by 99 votes.
 Later that week, Gov. Andrew Cuomo, a Democrat, weighed in on the race by announcing his support for McDonald to continue his re-election bid on a third-party line.

 Following his primary defeat, McDonald opted to cease his campaign and throw his support to Marchione, stating that he was "very proud of [his] time in public service" and that "[s]tanding up for the communities [he] represented was always [his] first priority".
 Marchione went on to win the general election on November 6, 2012, defeating Democrat Robin Andrews and McDonald (who received 20,929 votes on the Independence Party line despite having suspended his campaign).

-Following McDonald's loss in his 2012 primary, a Newsday headline described the senator as "a political casualty of same-sex marriage."
+Following McDonald's loss in his 2012 primary, Newsday described him as "a political casualty of same-sex marriage."